-And, you can have a short-term SEO strategy that just helps boost your way up higher in the rankings.
+Then, you should have a short-term search engine optimization strategy that helps generally boost your search ranking.
 It doesn’t have to be overly complex and most of it can be done in a few hours of work.

-We’re going to focus on the latter in this article and show you the small ways that you can boost your SEO rankings.
+We’re going to focus on the latter in this article.
+We’ll show you the small ways that you can boost your search ranking.
 These are all tasks that you can fit into a few hours of work and can make a big difference in the future.

-Quick tip: Start using these tips on your new content so that you don’t have to go back and add them in later.
+Update your content marketing strategy to start using these tips on your new content.
+If you start now, you won’t have to go back and add them in later.

 Here are 5 small ways to boost your SEO rankings.